 How Do You Live?

-Reviewed by Ronald S. Green Genzaburō Yoshino (1899–1981) wrote this notable work as a children’s novel after it began as an essay on ethics by another author.
+Reviewed by Ronald S. Green, Genzaburō Yoshino (1899–1981) wrote this notable work as a children’s novel after it began as an essay on ethics by another author.
 The story follows Junichi Honda, a fifteen-year-old, second-year junior high school student in pre-World War II Japan.
-Young Honda’s uncle gives the boy the nickname Copper (Koperu) after Copernicus, since science is one of the boy’s interests.
+Young Honda’s uncle gives the boy the nickname Copper (Koperu) after Copernicus since science is one of the boy’s interests.
 Significantly, the book was first published in 1937, the year Japan launched a full-scale invasion of China, beginning the Second Sino-Japanese War (1937–1945).
 The story is a narrative about Copper’s school life and a commentary in the form of his uncle’s notebook with advice to him.
 The uncle says that he wants to give this advice because it is what Copper’s father, who has passed away, would have wanted.
-The storyline and the advice in the notebook is set in the context of Copper’s dealings with bullies, prejudices about those of lower social classes, and mob opposition to individual thinking.
+The storyline and the advice in the notebook are set in the context of Copper’s dealings with bullies, prejudices about those of lower social classes, and mob opposition to individual thinking.
 This clearly reflects the end of the short-lived Taishō Democracy (1912–1926) and the state of Japanese militarism.
 His uncle writes to Copper that he should have the courage to confront social injustices and to make up his own mind about what is really important without being swayed by the opinions of others.
 I felt that the predominance of this kind of advice throughout the book walked a thin line between heartwarming and preachy.
 His uncle tells Copper, as the author tells the reader, that we should all decide how we should live, accept the mistakes we will make in the process, and have the courage to correct them.
 Along the way, we should be like Copernicus and not think of ourselves as the center of the universe.
-Part of the author’s advocacy about how one should live is based in socialism, a dangerous stance in 1937, while another part is steeped in the acceptance of science and reason.
+Part of the author’s advocacy about how one should live is based on socialism, a dangerous stance in 1937, while another part is steeped in the acceptance of science and reason.
 Yoshino continued to develop his theory of peace and remained an activist for democracy after the war.

-While this advice can be seen as relating to Japan in the 1930s, it is similar to other world literature of the early part of the twentieth century including Rudyard Kipling’s poem “If—” which is paternal advice to the poet’s son, beginning with the famous line repeated in Apocalypse Now, “If you can keep your head when all about you are losing theirs and blaming it on you,” like Copper’s plight.
-How Do You Live? is also quite similar to The Flying Classroom (German: Das fliegende Klassenzimmer) written by Erich Kästner a few years earlier in 1933 as a novel for children set in Nazi Germany.
-Although different advice, it also reminded me of Natsume Sōseki’s famous Kokoro first published in 1914 also by Iwanami Shoten.
+While this advice can be seen as relating to Japan in the 1930s, it is similar to other world literature of the early part of the twentieth century, including Rudyard Kipling’s poem “If—” which is paternal advice to the poet’s son, beginning with the famous line repeated in Apocalypse Now, “If you can keep your head when all about you are losing theirs and blaming it on you,” like Copper’s plight.
+How Do You Live? is also quite similar to The Flying Classroom (German: Das fliegende Klassenzimmer), written by Erich Kästner a few years earlier in 1933 as a novel for children set in Nazi Germany.
+Although different advice, it also reminded me of Natsume Sōseki’s famous Kokoro, first published in 1914 also by Iwanami Shoten.
 The narrator’s father is ill and receives a long written statement from “Sensei.”
 The absent father motif might reflect the larger loss of adult guidance in society.
 Genzaburō Yoshino became the managing director of Iwanami Shoten as well as a professor at Meiji University in Tokyo.
 He majored in philosophy at Tokyo Imperial University.
 Some of the books Yoshino published at Iwanami Shoten were censored by the government for their anti-war and liberal content.
 In 2003, seventy years after its publication, How Do You Live? was ranked fifth in a readers’ poll of favorite books in the Iwanami library.

-In the contemporary US, there have been several similar books of advice by parents and the song “Humble and Kind” written by Lori McKenna, and based upon her written account of the principles she wanted her youngest children to follow, won the 2017 Grammy for best country song.
-Interesting to note and perhaps why the book has now been published in English, Hayao Miyazaki is currently working on an animated version of How Do you Live?
-It is not surprising that Miyazaki would choose this story because, like his other award-winning films, it is told from the perspective of young people and focuses on identity, particularly deciding who one wants to be in face of society stealing that privilege and assigning a false one, such as we see in his film Spirited Away.
+In the contemporary US, there have been several similar books of advice by parents, and the song “Humble and Kind” written by Lori McKenna, based upon her written account of the principles she wanted her youngest children to follow, won the 2017 Grammy for best country song.
+Interesting to note and perhaps why the book has now been published in English, Hayao Miyazaki is currently working on an animated version of How Do You Live?
+It is not surprising that Miyazaki would choose this story because, like his other award-winning films, it is told from the perspective of young people and focuses on identity, particularly deciding who one wants to be in the face of society stealing that privilege and assigning a false one, such as we see in his film Spirited Away.
 This is also a central theme in the immensely popular Demon Slayer animated series.
 It is obvious that this still strikes a chord deep in the hearts of people in Japan and around the world.